 The next phase of Abenomics will combat the demographic woes facing Japan, whose population of 127 million is aging and shrinking, Abe said in September.
 The central plan is built on unprecedented monetary easing, government spending and business deregulation to snap Japan out of its malaise.
-He calls it a “three-arrow” strategy, borrowing the image from a popular Japanese folk tale that teaches that three sticks together are harder to break than one.
-Optimism that Abenomics will work sent the benchmark stock index soaring to its biggest gain in 40 years in 2013.
+He calls it a “three-arrow” strategy, borrowing the image from a Japanese folk tale that teaches that three sticks together are harder to break than one.
+Optimism that Abenomics will work sent stocks soaring, with the benchmark index doubling in the 2 1/2 years after Abe took office.
 Economic growth briefly returned — helped by a weaker yen that boosted exporters — then Japan slid back into recession in the second quarter of 2014 and inflation sank below zero again.
 Growth was hurt by an increase in the sales tax designed to claw away at the world’s biggest debt burden.
-An unpopular plan to increase it further was shelved and the government will cut the tax rate on corporate income to help boost the economy.
+An unpopular plan to increase it further was delayed and the government cut the corporate tax rate to help boost the economy.
 Investors are still waiting for details of more controversial efforts to promote private-sector competitiveness, such as changes to labor regulations dating from the 1960s that offered lifetime employment at large companies.
 Abe is also trying to lure more women into the workforce and pushing Japan’s biggest pension fund to buy riskier assets.
-This is where the 60-year-old Abe must take on tough vested interests — including farmers, drugmakers and utilities — or Abenomics will fail.
+This is where the 61-year-old Abe must take on tough vested interests — including farmers, drugmakers and utilities — or Abenomics will fail.